 - In a medium-sized bowl, whisk together flour, cream of tartar, and salt and set aside.

-- Place room temperature butter, sour cream, and sugar in the bowl of a stand mixer cream with the paddle attachment until light and fluffy, or about 3 minutes.
-Slowly add the egg, egg yolk, almond extract, and vanilla extract and mix again until combined.
+- Place room temperature butter, and sugar in the bowl of a stand mixer cream with the paddle attachment until light and fluffy, or about 3 minutes.
+Slowly add the eggs, almond extract, and vanilla extract and mix again until combined.

 - Add the flour mixture to the butter mixture and mix until combined.
 Scrape the bowl to make sure that all of the butter has mixed in completely.